-Yoko Ono received a first degree in philosophy from Tokyo's Gakushuin University.
-At the age of 14 she went to study philosophy and music at Sarah Lawrence College in New York.
-In 1956 she married Japanese composer Toshi Ichiyanagi and in 1963 began a second marriage with the art promoter Tony Cox.
+Yoko Ono received a first class degree in philosophy from Tokyo’s Gakushuin University.
+At the age of 14, she went to study philosophy and music at Sarah Lawrence College in New York.

 Last year she rented a billboard in London’s Piccadilly Circus, which read: “Imagine all the people living life in peace,” a line from Lennon’s famous song Imagine.
 She also took out full-page advertisements in papers around the world on the eve of the war in Iraq.
 The adverts said: “Imagine Peace…Spring 2003.”